xhyrom/discord-datamining/data/articles/normal/articles/12654190110999/content.md

 <p id="h_01H78Z0FRP3XAW6MR0KZPPG5ZK"><strong><span class="wysiwyg-font-size-large" style="color: #434343; --darkreader-inline-color: #beb8b0;" data-darkreader-inline-color="">Friends List</span></strong></p>
 <p>We moved the Friends list to be in the You tab.
 To see your existing friends, view pending friend requests, and add new friends, tap ‘Your Friends’ in the You tab.</p>
 <p id="h_01H78Z0859RBH3C2N9D06ACE2M"><span class="wysiwyg-font-size-large"><strong><span style="color: #434343; --darkreader-inline-color: #beb8b0;" data-darkreader-inline-color="">Settings </span></strong></span></p>
-<p>App Settings are still in this tab and you can now access them by tapping the gear icon at the top right of the “You” tab. </p>
+<p>App Settings are still in this tab and you can now access them by tapping the gear icon at the top right of the “You” tab.
+If you want to get to settings quickly, you can also double-tap the “You” tab icon at the bottom of the screen.</p>
 <p>You can now search within Settings.
 It’s a small but mighty improvement.
 Now, you don't have to waste time scrolling through every single setting to find what you're looking for.
 Simply type in the search bar and watch the magic happen.</p>
 <p class="wysiwyg-text-align-center"><img style="height: 567px; width: 289px;" src="https://lh6.googleusercontent.com/rR_j1trKIzHOtYJcF5LO5DdJdiGwwksxb6di27krnwgPbQ0f7cRvRIILMIX4XHpB4rGvKDF0XvDg8yh5asiDObWjwlmLtoTuca_PTpSVG8NNnU96AuVyAQuLFnDNexe6BBCpEFhobihMsbD6Z3qrwG4"></p>
 <h2 id="h_01H78Z01FFM9K93PXN98336N4X">Voice &amp; Video Calls</h2>